-The efficiency of Encore's automated manufacturing facility is a key element of its low-cost production capability.
+The efficiency of Encore's manufacturing facility is a key element of its low-cost production capability.
 Encore's wire manufacturing lines have been integrated so that the handling of product is substantially reduced throughout the production process.
-The manufacturing process for the Company's various products involves multiple steps, including: casting, drawing, stranding, compounding, insulating, cabling, jacketing and armoring.
+The manufacturing process for the Company's various products involves multiple steps, including casting, drawing, stranding, compounding, insulating, cabling, jacketing and armoring.

 Encore manufactures and tests all of its products in accordance with the Underwriters Laboratories (UL) standards, a nationally recognized testing and standards agency.
-Additionally, UL representatives routinely visit and test products from each area of manufacturing.